-If a final decree for a CWCB instream flow is not entered by the date anticipated in Attachment A, and the Plan has not become effective, the stakeholders will discuss the cause of the delay.
+If final decrees for the CWCB instream flow applications are not entered by the date anticipated in Attachment A, and the Plan has not become effective, the stakeholders will discuss the cause of the delay.
 The stakeholders will determine whether the delay causes any material adverse impact to the purpose of the Long-Term Protection Measures.
 If it is determined by unanimous consent of all stakeholders that a material adverse impact exists, the stakeholders may decide to implement management activities to reasonably mitigate the material adverse impact.